trailofbits/algo/README.md

 1. **Setup an account on a cloud hosting provider.** Algo supports [DigitalOcean](https://www.digitalocean.com/) (most user friendly), [Amazon EC2](https://aws.amazon.com/), [Google Compute Engine](https://cloud.google.com/compute/), and [Microsoft Azure](https://azure.microsoft.com/).

-2. [Download Algo](https://github.com/trailofbits/algo/archive/master.zip) and decompress it in a convenient location on your local machine.
+2. [Download Algo](https://github.com/trailofbits/algo/archive/master.zip) and unzip it in a convenient location on your local machine.

 3. Install Algo's core dependencies.
 Open the Terminal.
 The `python` interpreter you use to deploy Algo must be python2.
-If you don't know what this means, you're probably fine. `cd` into the directory where you downloaded Algo, then run:
+If you don't know what this means, you're probably fine. `cd` into the `algo-master` directory where you unzipped Algo, then run:

     - macOS:
       ```bash
       $ python -m ensurepip --user
       $ python -m pip install --user --upgrade virtualenv
       ```
     - Linux (deb-based):
       ```bash
       $ sudo apt-get update && sudo apt-get install \
           build-essential \